RobCranfill/practiceMonitor/README.md

 ## Goal
 A bit of hardware (plus software/firmware, of course) that I can plug into a MIDI keyboard (via USB) that will monitor my keyboard practice.
 At a minimum, show elapsed time for the week's practice.
-But other interting stats are possible.
+But other interesting stats are possible.

+First, implement a Minimum Viable Product; add bells and whistles later (what a concept!).

 Eventually create a front-end &ndash; app? website? &ndash; to slice and dice the data.
+Add social features?

 ## Main Hardware
 We need something that can act as a MIDI/USB "host".
 This seems to be problematic for anything smaller than a Raspberry Pi Zero, which is what I'm using now (Zero2W).
-I was hoping to use a Pi Pico or the like, but USB Host capability is poorly supported (in CircuitPython anyway).
+I was hoping to use a Pi Pico or the like, but USB Host capability is currently poorly supported (in CircuitPython anyway).